2. Time - 3. Character - 4. Relationship - 5. Theme

-Character is a crucial category because as human beings we need to see whatever the author is exploring from a human and personal point of view.
+Character is a crucial category because as human beings we usually want to see whatever the author is exploring from a human and personal point of view.
 How does the author make a fictional character, narrator, or persona come alive to us?
 What do we find intriguing in the character?
 What is the character’s problem, and how does the character confront it?

 The close study of character is strongly linked to the modern novel and short story, which emphasize reality-based psychological depiction.
 In analyzing character, feel free to bring to your arguments any psychological approach or any insights you have about what makes people tick.
-Think for example about yourself and your identity, how it is affected by romance, gender, sexuality, peers, family, money, class, religion, ethnicity, etc.
+Think for example about yourself and your identity, and how it is affected by romance, gender, sexuality, peers, family, money, class, religion, ethnicity, etc.

 4. RELATIONSHIP: CONFLICT, BOND, ETC.

-— between an individual and a group or between a group and another group: this can range from family or friend groups to regional or ethnic groups, and often includes the powerful forces of culture, language and religion.
+— conflict or bond between an individual and a group or between a group and another group: this can range from family or friend groups to regional or ethnic groups, and often includes the powerful forces of culture, language and religion.
 One common dynamic is when the bond between two characters is disturbed by a third person, resulting in jealousies, love triangles, etc.

 Example: Dorothy Parker

 Count to ten, and man is bored.